I track the Amazon Sales Rank of two books after a single sale, and am floored by the results

-I’ve mentioned before that one of my side businesses is publishing.
-I have about 10 titles in print, most of which are very “long tail” books that sell steadily but slowly.
-Cumulatively, they bring me in decent supplemental revenue every month.
-I have a couple of titles, however, that almost never sell.
+One of my side businesses is publishing.
+I have about 10 titles in print, on subjects unrelated to selling on Amazon.
+Most of my titles are very “long tail” books that sell steadily but infrequently.
+Most sales come through Amazon.
+Cumulatively, they bring me in a small amount of supplemental revenue every month.

-It was published on November 15th, and sold a single copy the next day, bringing its rank to approximately 100,000.
+It was published on November 15th, and sold a single copy the next day, bringing its rank to approximately 150,000.
 Then (as I said), it never sold another copy.

-When I noticed this books’ sales rank the other day, I was totally floored that a book could go from a sale to 6 million in only 3 months.
+When I noticed this book’s sales rank the other day, I was totally floored that a book could go from a sale to 6 million in only 3 months.

 A second example, with a different lesson